ludicast/ice/README.markdown

         <% } %>
     </table>

+These templates can be run from the appropriate views directory, where they have a .ice extension.
+Also, the templates may be compiled on demand with the method:

+    Ice.convert_template(template_text, vars = {})

-## Why another templating engine when there is Liquid
+## Why yet another templating engine when there is Liquid

 Liquid is excellent but has several disadvantages